“In a bureaucracy and a meritocracy, emotions are seen as negatives or irrational,

 His character has been described as someone who has a distaste for humanity, who believes that selfishness is the only motivation for human action or behavior, a narcissist, rude, and many other poor character traits that one could possess.

-His unorthodox diagnostic methods, radical motives, and uncompromising rationality resulted in much conflict between him and his colleagues.
+His unorthodox diagnostic methods, radical motives, and uncompromising rationality resulted in many conflicts between him and his colleagues.
 Not to mention that he was often portrayed as lacking sympathy for his patients by often stating his mantra of beliefs — “Everybody lies.”

 Related Article: 3 Management Models of The Past, Present, and Future (Part 2 of 3)